Rexyyj/SMART-MUSEUM-MANAGEMENT-SYSTEM/connector/README.md

 This folder contains the implementation of connectors form Smart Museum Management System project.

 ## Run the connectors
+1. Before running connectors, homeCat should be running first.
+See README.md under homeCat folder.
-1. Go to connector root directory:
+2. Go to connector root directory:
     ```
     $ cd connector
     ```
-2. Run laserConnector with:
+3. Run laserConnector with:
     ```
     $ python laserConnector.py